 - We will continually assess our facilities in relationship to program, curriculum needs, student enrollment, and community demographics. - We will work cooperatively with city council and state and federal representatives to secure essential funding to renovate, upgrade, and create viable learning environments in our facilities. - We will promote our facilities as resources for the community so that they serve as hubs for lifelong learning.

-Expanded Vision
+Expanded Vision and Goals

-This technology plan expands the school board vision to ensure that technology plays an integral role.
-The expanded vision of the Technology Leadership Team is noted below.
+This technology plan expands the school board vision to ensure that technology plays an integral role, and that the goals and objectives of the Educational Plan for Virginia are addressed: